sei-relativity/project-3-prompt/README.md

 - Deploy on Heroku so application is live on the web
 - Craft a `README.md` file that explains your app to the world

+### Project Planning

+- Plan your application using
+  - User Stories
+  - Wireframes
+  - Entity Relationship Diagram's (ERD)
+- Present your project idea along with your planning documentation on Sunday 24/11 for project approval.

 ### Technical Requirements

 #### Authentication